Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/Boost/README.md

   * Our custom EasyBlock ``EB_BoostCPE`` is needed to enable MPI builds.

+      * Added code for correctly generating the ``user-config.jam`` file.

+      * Added an additional parameter ``bjam_features`` that allows to add additional features to the b2/bjam command line.
+It could be used when using old style Cray compilers though it seems that the options that the HPE-Cray build script adds are actually not all valid on recent versions of Boost.

   * cpeGNu: Seems to work with the CSCS EasyBlock.
 It is not clear if any of the Cray patches make sense in this case.